Removing Red Wine Stains From Anything

 We’ve all been there with the inevitable red wine spills that turns into red wine stains.
 We watch it happen in slow motion as it unfolds in front of us with our eyes bulging in horror.
 It doesn’t matter when or where it occurs – you may have been a bit too comfortable and lethargic on the couch with a glass in-hand, or were a little too vigorous with the hand gestures while explaining a story.
 At the end of the day, it happens, but it doesn’t have to be a colossal tragedy.

-There are a couple of things you could do when you realize your red wine is everywhere except in your glass.
+There are a couple of things you could do when you realize your red wine (looking at you Pinot Noir and Cabernet Sauvignon) is everywhere except in your glass.
 First, of course, is to panic.
 Don’t panic!
 Even if red wine is all over your favorite shirt, it can be saved!

 The second thing you might do is to start trying to scrub the stain off, fail miserably, and walk off frustrated, leaving the stain for tomorrow.
 Don’t scrub and don’t procrastinate!
 We know, red wine stains often occur when we’re far too tired or distracted to worry about how to clean them up properly or immediately.
 But, it’s in your best interest to face the stain head on without delay, which brings us to our third point: